liquity/dev/README.md

 3. The system algorithmically controls the generation of LUSD through a variable issuance fee.

-After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateral ratio of their Trove remains above 110%.
+After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
 A user with $1000 worth of ETH in a Trove can issue up to 909.09 LUSD.

 The tokens are freely exchangeable - anyone with an Ethereum address can send or receive LUSD tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.

 The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
-When a Trove falls below a minimum collateral ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.
+When a Trove falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidation and the Stability Pool